The B5 Foundation Programs

 We also provide a no-cost Associates of Arts (AA) Degree to home health care workers.
 Your donation supports us increasing enrollment.
 This program greatly increases life through learning, and will influence the entire course of someone’s life through better education, relationships, and the other benefits of an education.

-We also provide financial assistance for home health care workers in need.
-B5F supports home health care workers and the community through the provision of nutritious food.
-At the moment, we provide nearly 200 families nutritious food on a regular basis, and plan to increase that number by at least 100 families per year ongoing.
+We also provide food assistance for home health care workers and other vulnerable people in need.
+At the moment, we provide nearly 200 families nutritious food on a monthly basis.
 Your support means families in need eat!

 There are several ways to get involved.
 We love our volunteers who do everything from serving food to helping teach students in our culinary arts training programs, to helping out with our office needs and fundraising.
 In addition, we can use donations of any size, small or large.
-The B5 Foundation is an approved 501(c)(3) non-profit.
-Please contact us or call us at 619-814-3305 for further details!
+The B5 Foundation is a 501(c)(3) non-profit organization (Tax ID# 81-5259849).
+Your contribution is tax deductible to the extent allowed by law.
+Please contact us or call us at (619) 581-0449 for further details!

 For more information, or to support the goals of the B5 Foundation, please contact us.